Ross Calman

-Ross Calman (Ngāti Toa, Ngāti Raukawa, Kāi Tahu) is a New Zealand writer, editor, historian, and translator of the Māori language.
+Ross Calman is a New Zealand writer, editor, historian, and translator of the Māori language.
 He lives in Wellington.

 Education and career

 At the University of Canterbury, Calman studied English literature.
 At Te Wānanga o Raukawa in Ōtaki, he studied te reo Māori (Māori language).
 His career began in government and publishing, where he specialised in reo and kaupapa Māori (Māori language and topics).
 At the same time, he edited and revised many classic reference works on Māori subjects by Reed Publishers and wrote introductory books on the Treaty of Waitangi and the New Zealand Wars, and numerous articles on historical topics for the School Journal and for Te Ara: The Encyclopedia of New Zealand.

 In 2014, Calman embarked on the project to edit and translate Tāmihana Te Rauparaha's 50,000-word manuscript account of the life of his father, the Ngāti Toa chief Te Rauparaha.
 Calman is a descendant of Te Rauparaha.
 The project took six years to complete, with the publication of He Pukapuka Tātaku i ngā Mahi a Te Rauparaha Nui / A Record of the Life of the Great Te Rauparaha in 2020.

 In 2019 Calman was awarded Te Toi Reo Māori, the professional translator's qualification administered by Te Taura Whiri i te Reo Māori, the Māori Language Commission.

 Calman married Ariana Tikao, a singer, composer, musician, librarian and writer, in 2002 and they have two children.